aryansh2/Warp_Images/README.md

 ![kings](https://user-images.githubusercontent.com/54408963/121231594-3260c700-c8ae-11eb-901a-4b7c38ebb33e.jpeg)
-This repository contain the python implementation of converion of warp prespective of a selected area by clicking on the edge of the object.
+This repository contain the python implementation of conversion of warp image of a selected area by clicking on the edge of the object.

-Click on the 4 side of the object you want to warp
+Click on the 4 edges of the object you want to warp
 <img width="1440" alt="CLICK ON THE EDGES" src="https://user-images.githubusercontent.com/54408963/121232820-9932b000-c8af-11eb-8c78-baf181117280.png">